rose-charlotte/projet14-reactApp/README.md

 ## Before use:

-Before using the application, be sure to have a github authentification.
+Before using the application, make sure to have a github authentification.
 You can follow the documentation at [GitHub Packages Documentation](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-npm-registry#installing-a-package)